withastro/docs/src/pages/en/guides/typescript.md

 /** @jsxImportSource solid-js */
 ```

 ### Vue components are mistakenly typed by the `@types/react` package when installed

-The types definition from the`@types/react` package is declared globally and therefore will be mistakenly used to typecheck `.vue` files when using [Volar](https://github.com/johnsoncodehk/volar).
+The types definition from the `@types/react` package are declared globally and therefore will be mistakenly used to typecheck `.vue` files when using [Volar](https://github.com/johnsoncodehk/volar).

 **Status**: Expected behavior.

 **Solution**: There's currently no reliable way to fix this, however a few solutions and more discussion can be found in [this GitHub discussion](https://github.com/johnsoncodehk/volar/discussions/592).